 Full Throttle, a graphical point-and-click adventure game, was developed and published by LucasArts.
 The game was released on April 30, 1995 in North America.
-It was designed and written by adventure game mastermind Tim Schafer , creator of other classic fan favorite adventure games such as The Secret of Monkey Island, Day of the Tentacle, Grim Fandango and Psychonauts.
+It was designed and written by acclaimed adventure game designer Tim Schafer, creator of Maniac Mansion: Day of the Tentacle.

 Full Throttle was released on CD-ROM, featuring a full voice over soundtrack, quite unusual at this time.
 It was also one of the few LucasArts games at this time to use licensed music, provided by The Gone Jackals, a San Fransisco rock band.
 Several songs from their 1995 album, Bone to Pick, were featured in the game.
 Full Throttle also featured several voice acting professionals, such as Maurice LaMarche, Tress MacNeille, Steven Blum and Mark Hamill.
-Full Throttle was the first computer game to hire mostly Screen Actors Guild-registered professional voice actors instead of relying entirely on in-house talent, and also featured a few pieces of licensed music.
+Full Throttle was one of the first computer games to predominantly hire Screen Actors Guild-registered professional voice actors instead of relying entirely on in-house talent, and also featured licensed music.

-Full Throttle is a classic point and click PC adventure game, where the the player directs the character (Ben) around in a 2-D playing field, left-clicking the mouse where you want him to go.
+Full Throttle is a classic point-and-click PC adventure game, where the the player directs the character (Ben) around in a 2D playing field, left-clicking the mouse to direct Ben.
 Full Throttle uses a Pie menu, as a way to choose different ways to interact with other characters and objects in the game.
 A Pie Menu is a circular pop up menu which is activated by clicking and holding the left mouse button on any item or character to allow a roundish (Pie) menu with different selectable choices to appear.
 Pie menus are often context-sensitive, showing different options depending on what the mouse cursor was pointing at when the menu was requested.

 Using this system interface: holding the left mouse button over an intractable item would bring up a graphic menu designed as a flaming skull (a biker tattoo), with icons featuring a fist ("use" or "hit"), eyes ("examine"), tongue ("speak" or "taste") and boot ("kick").
 After the menu appears, the player clicks one of these icons to apply selection.
 The inventory (a horizontally stretched skull with a wide mouth containing the items) can be used by right-clicking anywhere on the screen.